Pittsburgh-NEH-Institute/Institute-Materials-2017/admin/conventions.md

 Except where specified otherwise below, follow the typographic and other formatting conventions at <http://chimera.labs.oreilly.com/books/1230000000969/ch03.html>.

+## Additions to O’Reilly typographic guidelines

+### Menu items or links to click

+An inline text link or the textual label of a menu item to be clicked by the user should be surrounded by curly double quotation marks.
+Example:

+Click on the link to “REST Acceptance Tests” in the footer.

-## Apostrophes and quotation marks
+### Apostrophes and quotation marks

 Apostrophes and quotation marks _in narrative text_ should be _curly_ (_typographic_) ones, and not straight.
 To enter opening and closing curly _double_ quotation marks in Mac OS, type Opt+[ for opening and Opt+Shift+[ for closing.
 To enter opening and closing curly _single_ quotation marks in Mac OS, type **`Opt+]`** for opening and **`Opt+Shift+]`** for closing.
 Example: